jordanskole/IoT/README.md

 * [Jarvis](#) - Voice recognition.
 Can tell you information about your house, adjust the thermostat, etc. See the [ASK](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service)
 * [Ambassagong](#) - A device that rings a gong, when you press a [RESTful] "button" on the internet.
 * [Stats Tracker](#) - A wearable BLE sticker that gathers a player's location data from a standard-size field (like a basketball court).
+* [Message in a Bottle](#) - A small orb that floats.
+Throw it in the ocean, and it collects and logs environmental data.
+* [Costa Rica Weather Station](#) - A multi-environmental sensor that communicates over 3G.
+Simply unfold the solar panel, stick the moisture sensor in the soil, and it begins broadcasting.